abatowsoftware/abatow-basic/README.md

 ------------------------------------------------------------------------

-## 🤝 Contributing & Feedback
+## 🤝 Contributions

-This repository is only for binary releases and issue reporting.\
+This repository is for binary releases and issue reporting only.\
 Pull requests are not accepted.

 ------------------------------------------------------------------------

 ## 📬 Contact

-For help or questions, use the **Issues** page.
+For support or feedback, please use the **Issues** page.